 - Evaluate the effectiveness of the key options identified and recommend the most significant priorities for regional advancement

 Today, with the SEATS Region continuing to grow rapidly the need for an efficient transport infrastructure network is even more vital for economic development and important social outcomes.

 Although there has been significant planning and investment over the years inadequate transport infrastructure and limited road, rail, sea and air transport are still impeding the economic development of the SEATS region which embraces south-eastern NSW, eastern Victoria and the Australian Capital Territory and is bounded by the Hume Highway between Sydney and Melbourne and the coastal strip between Wollongong and Dandenong.

 The need for additional infrastructure has been identified collectively by the region’s local government authorities, regional development organisations, state government agencies, and industry bodies.
-These diverse organisations have collectively taken a holistic approach to the region’s transport network.
+These diverse organisations have collectively taken a holistic approach to the region’s transport network with the aim of improving freight productivity.
 The membership of SEATS and support for the work it does continues to grow and SEATS is widely recognised and respected for its strong advocacy and advice on priority projects across the region.